 After the successful removal of impacted wisdom teeth, some mild and temporary side effects are commonly experienced.
 Commonly reported side-effects include:

-Complications are problems occurring during or after the procedure of teeth removal.
+Complications are problems occurring during or after the procedure of wisdom teeth removal.
 In most cases, complications do not arise.
 Possible complications can include:

 In the case of complications, further treatment may be needed such as another operation for cessation of bleeding, or using antibiotics for treating infection.